Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 #### Find the Derivative

 To implement *SIMAgent::FindDeriv()* I first looked up some example code.
 I found [this resource](https://github.com/shijingliu/CIS-562-Behavioral-Animation/blob/master/Agent.cpp) to use as a starting point.
 A group of students and I also went through this during study group on 4/13/2017.
-However, based on the informaiton provided in the original Readme.md file, I believe the code we collaborated on in the study group was incorrect.
+However, based on the informaiton provided in the original Readme.md file, I believe the code we collaborated on in the study group was incorrect (or at least partially incorrect).
+However, using the informaiton from the original Readme file, my agent did not move at all.
+I played around with it wrote it in the *order* it was presented in the original read me file rather than following it completely.
+This seemed to work.
 To view more informaiton about the code we tried please see the Agent.cpp file under *SIMAgent::FindDeriv()*.
 Here you can see the information and additional notes commented out.

 Below are the derivative vectors implemented in my code.

-	deriv[0] = input[0] / Mass;
+	deriv[0] = state[2];
-	deriv[1] = input[1] / Inertia;
+	deriv[1] = state[3];
-	deriv[2] = state[2];
+	deriv[2] = input[0] / Mass;
-	deriv[3] = state[3];
+	deriv[3] = input[1] / Inertia;

 #### Determine the Initial Values